denten-books/plain-text/main.md

 able to do something on the screen that they could not on paper.
 To this end, Manovich encourages his readers to become active developers of software, rather than its passive consumers [@manovich_there_2011, 274].
 In that, Manovich reasserts the possibility of writing in the silicon age.
-Kittler could object to that line of reasoning in maintaining that chip architecture (the last written work, according to him) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
+Kittler (who passed in 2011) could object to that line of reasoning in maintaining that chip architecture (the last written work, according to him) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
 And no amount of learning to code can give an ordinary subject the resources required to write in silicon--a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
 In opening a successive nested series of black boxes, the post-silicon writer hits the impenetrable bedrock of chip architecture.
 Under these conditions, is it even worthwhile to follow Manovich's call for new literacies?
 Is writing still possible?

 [ln2-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
 The author is rather Yuri Gurevich,